emeadows/monadic-wack-a-mole/README.md

 Types Of Monads
 ---------------
 This example is quite contrived but tries to show some real world examples.
-    * Disjunction - Scalaz Either (shown as \/)
++ Disjunction - Scalaz Either (shown as \\/)
-    * DecodeResult - Argonaut Parsing
++ DecodeResult - Argonaut Parsing
-    * Result - custom type
++ Result - custom type
-    * ConfiguredResult - custom type
++ ConfiguredResult - custom type

-Result is a monad which Disjunction and DecodeResult can be lifted too.
+Result is a monad which a Disjunction and DecodeResult can be lifted too.
-ConfiguredResult is a Kleisli Function that takes the apply function for Result, some configuation
+ConfiguredResult is a Kleisli Function that takes the apply function for Result, some configuation.

 Cat Herding
 -----------